numberscope/backscope/doc/server-administration.md

 sudo systemctl stop numberscope
 ```

+### Accessing `numberscope` logs

+You can see the standard error output of the backscope process via
+`sudo journalctl -u backscope`.
+However, most diagnostic output is directed to
+backscope's own rotating log files, in the `~scope/repos/backscope/logs`
+directory.

 ## Updating the server to a new version of backscope

 There are two main cases.
 If the change in version of backscope does not